Geometric Satake equivalence in mixed characteristic and Springer correspondence: Introduction

-For a complex reductive group $G$, the close relationship between the geometric Satake equivalence and the Springer correspondence are studied in \cite{AHR}.
-We will prove this result for \'{e}tale sheaves, including the case of the mixed characteristic affine Grassmannian defined in \cite{Zhumixed}, assuming a sufficiently large ramification.
+As an application, we will prove the relationship between the geometric Satake equivalence and the Springer correspondence for \'{e}tale sheaves, including the case of the mixed characteristic, assuming a sufficiently large ramification.
+For a complex reductive group $G$, this is studied in \cite{AHR}.
+The precise statement is as follows:

-Let $k$ be an algebraically closed field of characteristic $p>2$ and let $G$ be a reductive group over $\cal{O}$, where $\cal{O}$ is $k[[t]]$ or a totally ramified finite extension of the ring of Witt vectors $W(k)$.
+Let $k$ be an algebraically closed field of characteristic $p$ and let $G$ be a reductive group over $\cal{O}$, where $\cal{O}$ is $k[[t]]$ or a totally ramified finite extension of the ring of Witt vectors $W(k)$.
+Assume that $p$ is a good prime for $G$.

 We denote the affine Grassmannian by $\Gr_G$.
 Let $\cal{N}_G$ be the nilpotent cone in the Lie algebra of $\bar{G}$ (the reduction of $G$).
 Let $\ell$ be a prime different from $p$.
-Consider the following four functors (see \S \ref{scn:preliminaries} for precise definitions): \begin{enumerate} \item[(1)] The restriction of the geometric Satake equivalence $\scr{S}\colon \Perv_{L^+G}(\Gr,\Qlb)\to \Rep(\check{G},\Qlb)$ to small representations of the Langlands dual group:
+Consider the following four functors (see \S \ref{scn:GSSC} for precise definitions): \begin{enumerate} \item[(1)] The restriction of the geometric Satake equivalence $\scr{S}\colon \Perv_{L^+G}(\Gr,\Qlb)\to \Rep(\check{G},\Qlb)$ to small representations of the Langlands dual group:

 \item[(2)] The Springer correspondence

 where $\Spr\in \Perv_{\bar{G}}(\cal{N}_G,\Qlb)$ is the Springer sheaf and $W_G$ is the (finite) Weyl group of $G$. \item[(3)] By taking the zero weight space of a representation of $\check{G}$ and tensoring it with the sign character $\varepsilon\colon W_G\to \Qlb^{\times}$, we obtain a functor